 Contrast that with a paltry 16% of home business owners works full-time at home and receives full-time income.
 I would venture to say that an extremely small percentage of this group is actually looking for serious venture capital to take their business to another level.

 Don’t get me wrong, we could all use a little extra funding, but that’s not what we’re talking about here.
 A few thousand dollars to start up your business doesn’t usually come from investors.

 Keeping this in mind, if we put together a traditional business plan (to impress investors), generally, what we put into the plan, will be the wrong things for the wrong reasons.
 If impressing the investors is not your intent, you can’t succeed in this kind of plan.
 It’s that simple.

 So, do you actually need a business plan?

 Oh, yes!
 You simply don’t need the traditional business plan.
-Rather, what you need is a plan that will help you (and only you) take control of our own business.
+Rather, what you need is a plan that will help you (and only you) take control of our own business and guide your goals.
 Think of it as a guide that will give you direction and keep you on track.

 Ask yourself these questions:

 - Why am I doing this business?
 What are my motives?